gmcmacran/TypeOneTypeTwoSim/type I/README.md

 small and p is near one, the likelihood test has an increase in type I error rate.
 How near is too near depends on the target number of successes.
 Visually this is the bottom right corner of the right graph.

-The exact test shows poor performance in the bottom right corner as well but is always conservative.
+In the bottom right corner, the exact test is a bit off from the target 5%.
+It is always conservative while the likelihood test is liberal.

 <img src="man/figures/README-negativeBonimialTypeI-1.png" width="100%" />